5 Tips for Picking the Right Vet for Your Cat

 Membership of the ISFM (The International Society of Feline Medicine) Academy of Feline Practitioners is awarded to those who have studied further in the field of cat care.
 The same body (ISFM) offers Practice Membership to clinics thus allowing them to get access to the latest advancements in the field of cat care.
 ISFM also runs a Cat-Friendly Clinic program that encourages the clinics and the staff that is working there to be cat-friendly ensuring that your furry mate has a pleasant visit.
 Similarly, the qualifications of nurses and technicians in feline care also enhance the credibility of the vet clinic.
 In today’s modern world, the trend of holistic and alternative forms of treatment is also becoming popular and there are vet clinics that offer homeopathy, herbal medicine, acupuncture etc.

 Do not panic if there is not a cat-only vet in your area.
-A mixed practice is also fine provided that you are satisfied that there are suitable qualifications.
+The mixed practice is also fine provided that you are satisfied that there are suitable qualifications.

 Visit The Vet Practice Personally: